Abhi-D25/dunedain_takeHomeTest_Abhi/README.md

 cp .env.example .env
 # Add your OpenAI API key to .env file

+# Confirm data sources in .env match that in backend/data (PDF and CSV)

 # Initialize data (processes PDF and CSV)
 python initialize_data.py